Powered by MOMENTUM MEDIA

 ==============

-Birdon established a permanent presence at the CUF in 2017 and has recently expanded its footprint with the lease of additional facilities and the establishment of a technical hub beside the Australian Marine Complex.
-With 42 employees already working from the new facility.
+Birdon established a permanent presence at the CUF in 2017 and has recently expanded its footprint with the lease of additional facilities and the establishment of a technical hub beside the Australian Marine Complex, with 42 employees already working from the new facility.

-Birdon’s Executive General Manager Maritime Mark Albertson said the Government’s investment would be a boon for Western Australia, with the injection of tens of billions of dollars into the State’s economy and the creation of about 10,000 high-skilled jobs.
+Birdon’s executive general manager maritime, Mark Albertson, said the government’s investment would be a boon for Western Australia, with the injection of tens of billions of dollars into the state’s economy and the creation of about 10,000 high-skilled jobs.

-“Filling these jobs with skilled workers will be a challenge for the industry, but businesses like Birdon are already on the front foot,” Mr Albertson said.
+“Filling these jobs with skilled workers will be a challenge for the industry, but businesses like Birdon are already on the front foot,” Albertson said.

 “Birdon is committed to growing the skilled workforce needed in WA and has already commenced recruitment.
 We are developing plans for training in the area by establishing partnerships with education institutions such as South Metro TAFE to create employment pathways for locals.